 By the way, Retainful has Speed Index of 2.930s (Yah!
 Below 3).

 Amuze is a designer label that deals with high-end fashion.
 The above image is that of their referral program that gives $25 off for the existing customer and the person referred.
-People will definitely take reins looking at the reward.
+People will definitely take the reins looking at the reward.
+This strategy has two-way benefits.
+No wonder why people will swarm the website.

 What can be the types of rewards?